Make a difference

 Volunteering as a Group:

 Looking for a volunteer opportunity for a group?
-Please call the Nursery at 217.337.2730 to discuss with Jill how many would be coming to volunteer, what tasks they would be able to help with, and when they would be available to volunteer.
+Please call the Nursery at 217.337.2731 to discuss how many would be coming to volunteer, what tasks they would be able to help with, and when they would be available to volunteer.

 We also have groups volunteer at our events.
-If you would be interested in having your group come to help at an upcoming event, please call 217.337.2731 or contact Ashley Morgan.
+If you would be interested in having your group come to help at an upcoming event, please call 217.337.2731 or contact Jenna Phillips.

 Internships and Practicum: